-Exhibitor Targets: industrial biotechnology, algae, biomass, biorefineries, biopolymers, Biofuels, biobased chemicals, biobased lubricants, biobased surfactants, biobased materials, including building materials
+Exhibitor Targets: industrial biotechnology, algae, biomass, biorefineries, biopolymers, bioenergy, biofuels, biobased chemicals, biobased lubricants, biobased surfactants, biobased materials, including building materials

 Visitor Targets: purchasers looking for applications from biochemical companies, systems, feedstock, suppliers, consultants, R&D investors and analysts, professionals, researchers at academic institutions, policy-makers, regulators, NGOs.

 Ecomondo confirms its status as one of the key events on the calendar for this strategic sector, forming a "bridge” between the gas and electric systems.